Assassin’s Creed Origins: Everything We Know

 Why Jio Broadband Rollout Could Be Great for Indian Consumers

-E3 2017 should see Assassin’s Creed Origins officially announced.
-In fact, there’s a strong chance it could show up at the Xbox Scorpio E3 2017 reveal considering that Ubisoft and Microsoft have worked together on past games in the series such as Assassin’s Creed Unity.
+E3 2017 saw Assassin’s Creed Origins officially announced.
+In fact, it showed up at the Xbox One X E3 2017 reveal.
+No surprise considering that Ubisoft and Microsoft have worked together on past games in the series such as Assassin’s Creed Unity.

+The Assassin's Creed Origins gameplay trailer showed off what you can expect when the game hits on October 27, including an assassination mission with combat not too dissimilar to The Witcher 3.

-With that in mind, here’s a comprehensive list of everything we know about the next game in the series compiled from the leaks on Reddit and NeoGAF.
+With that in mind, here’s a comprehensive list of everything we know about the next game in the series compiled from the leaks on Reddit and NeoGAF, which more or less adds up to what we saw of the game after Ubisoft's E3 2017 conference.

-It seems that Assassin's Creed Origins has been built for Xbox Scorpio.
-This means you can expect to play it native 4K resolution, although the frame rate is yet to be ascertained.
+It seems that Assassin's Creed Origins has been built for Xbox One X. This means you can expect to play it native 4K resolution, although the frame rate is yet to be ascertained.
 It's unclear if the PS4 Pro would be able to do the same.
 According to Game Informer:

 "Assassin's Creed Origins is among the first games to support Microsoft's new Scorpio console, and we got some hands-on time with it to see if the game is noticeably improved on the more powerful hardware.
 On PC, our demo was running at a fairly steady 30fps.
 On Scorpio, the frame rate felt more consistent, even at 4K resolutions.
 Other than that, it was difficult to see a huge improvement in our demo.
 The monitor was fairly small, so unless we pressed our faces against its glass, we'd be hard-pressed to notice a tremendous difference from the standard version we'd been playing earlier.